 CREATE THE ILLUSION OF CONTROL

 A good negotiation is not a wrestling match or a showdown, but a process of nudging the other party to reach the conclusion you want.
 To achieve this, you must put aside your ego and the need to be right.
 Let the other party believe they are in control and the solutions are theirs.
-A powerful took to use is the calibrated question—get the book or full summary to find out how to calibrate your questions, to affirm someone’s views, make requests and introduce new ideas in a way that makes the other party to feel in control.
+Feel free to get the full Never Split the Difference summary for tools and tips to calibrate your questions, affirm others’ views, make requests and introduce new ideas in an effective way.

 It’s possible to get a “yes”, only to have the deal unravel later.
 As a negotiator, you must observe both verbal and non-verbal cues carefully, to make sure you have a real agreement that will be executed.
 Some of the techniques/things to watch for include asking “How” questions, ensuring you’ve reached all the key decision makers, learning to pick up subtle cues that tell you if the other party is lying or uncomfortable about the deal, and using multiple “Nos” to get the other party to counter-offer better deals.
-We explain each of these components in more detail in our complete 15-page summary.
+We explain each of these components in more detail in our full version of the Never Split the Difference summary.

 PREPARE YOURSELF TO FACE THE PROFESSIONALS

 At some point, you’ll face seasoned negotiators who know similar techniques and will bargain hard.
 It’s vital to prepare thoroughly before getting to the negotiation table.
 Familiarize yourself with the 3 negotiation styles (and know your/your counterpart’s negotiation style), know how to take (and return) punches, and how to break an impasse.
-In the book / full summary, we also explain how to prepare an Akerman Plan (which helps you to predictably meet in the middle).
+In full summary, you’ll also learn how to prepare an Akerman Plan (which helps you to predictably meet in the middle).

 FIND THE BLACK SWANS

 The Black Swan is a metaphor for the “unknown unknowns”—events that seem impossible and can’t be predicted.
 Such hidden or unexpected information are hard to uncover, but can change everything in your negotiations.
 As a rule of thumb, Voss seeks to uncover at least 3 Black Swans in any negotiation.
-In the book, Voss explains the 3 types of leverage, how to understand others’ worldview to effectively influence them, and areas to watch out for to uncover a Black Swan.
-We’ve summarized these key insights in our complete 15-page summary.
+He also explains the 3 types of leverage, how to understand others’ worldview to effectively influence them, and areas to watch out for to uncover a Black Swan.

 Putting it together: The 1-Page Negotation Sheet